Sustaining Corporate Social Responsibility through Responsible Leadership

 Individual leaders are crucial to the success of overarching corporate social responsibility initiatives.

-The days of single country business teams are fast falling behind us.
 In the modern global marketplace most successful companies are multi-national.
-A negotiating team may consist of members from many countries, or even many continents.
-So, how does that affect negotiating style?
-Is negotiating as a team more effective?
-A new study suggests that based on the culture of the negotiators different tactics are more effective.
+How does that affect negotiating style?
+A new study suggests that different tactics are more effective based on the culture of the negotiators.

 Success in business negotiation is success in business.
 An invisible factor could be affecting how people react to your negotiation strategy.
 If you are negotiating across cultures, it’s possible you are missing an important dynamic: how your culture is perceived by the other negotiating party.